plzm/rag-vector-agent-semantic-kernel/labs/lab3/readme.md

 ### Add a chatbot loop to interact with the LLM

-In the previous labs we were just using Console Write lines to view our output, in this lab we'll create a loop so the interaction is more like a chatbot.
+In the previous labs we were just using Console Write lines to view our output, in this section we'll create a loop so the interaction is more like a chatbot.

 1. In the **Program.cs** file, replace line 23 with the following line in order to import our new plugin: